Lemon Tree Passage - Tanilba Bay

 Frequently Asked Questions - Development

-With the population expected to increase by 1,100 people by 2041, around 550 new dwellings will be necessary.
-Recent approval levels may be insufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
-This indicates potential housing shortages if current approval trends continue.
+With the population expected to increase by 1,097 people by 2041, around 549 new dwellings will be necessary.
+Recent approval levels appear more than sufficient to meet these forecasts, considering the census average of 2.0 persons per dwelling.
+This suggests that population growth may exceed trend projections in the coming years, supported by a robust housing supply.

-What has been the trend in development approvals over the past five years?
+What has been the trend in development approvals over the past five years in the Lemon Tree Passage - Tanilba Bay SA2?

-How many dwellings will be needed to accommodate future population growth?
+How many dwellings will be needed to accommodate future population growth in the Lemon Tree Passage - Tanilba Bay SA2?

-Over the past five years, the population in Lemon Tree Passage - Tanilba Bay has grown by approximately 1,136 people, while 97 residential approvals were recorded.
+Over the past five years, the population in the Lemon Tree Passage - Tanilba Bay SA2 has grown by approximately 1,136 people, while 97 residential approvals were recorded.
 This equates to a ratio of 11.7 people added for each new dwelling approval.
 This high ratio suggests strong population growth relative to housing supply, potentially indicating unmet housing demand.

 Infrastructure